frederic-perez/AmE-dictionary/data/dictionary.md

 __stamp__ _n_ _Additional stamp duties went into effect last year._
 __stamped__ _v_ :two::hammer:
 __Stan__ _n_ A masculine given name, often a short form (hypocorism) of Stanley.
-__stance__ _n_ :eight: The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person’s posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
+__stance__ _n_ :nine: /ˈstan(t)s/ The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person’s posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
 __stanch__ _v_ :two::hammer:
 __stanchion__ _n_ _He braced his hands on a stanchion._
 __stand a chance__